core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 * YANG modules, submodules and features

-To minimize their size during trnasmissions, SIDs are often sent in "Delta-SID" form, e. g. as a difference between the current SID and a reference SID.
+To minimize their size during transmissions, SIDs are often sent in "Delta-SID" form, e. g. as a difference between the current SID and a reference SID.
 Such difference is themselves called "delta", shorthand for "delta-encoded SID".
 Conversion from SIDs to deltas and back to SIDs is a stateless process.
 Each protocol implementing deltas must unambiguously define the reference SID for each YANG item.

 SIDs are globally unique numbers, a registration system is used in order to guarantee their uniqueness.
 SIDs are registered in blocks called "SID ranges".